jakejhc/Portfolio-Projects/README.md

 ## Twitter:
 A NLP project to classify tweeters depending upon its likelihood of being about a real disaster.
 Data cleaning follows: a. raw text corpus -> b. processing text -> c. tokenized text -> d. corpus vocabulary -> e. text representation.
-Matrix factorization based GLoVe embeddings are used before feeding into a simple LSTM, a dual-LSTM, and a BERT model with variable larning rate, batch size, dense layer, dropout layer, and epoch.
+Matrix factorization based GLoVe embeddings are used before feeding into a simple LSTM, a dual-LSTM, and a BERT model with variable learning rate, batch size, dense layer, dropout layer, and epoch.

 ## Computer vision:
 ### 1. U-net for segmentation: